Murder of James Byrd Jr.: Reactions

-Impact on US politics
+Effect on US politics

 Some advocacy groups, such as the NAACP National Voter Fund, made an issue of this case during George W. Bush's presidential campaign in 2000.
 They accused Bush of implicit racism, since as governor of Texas, he opposed hate-crime legislation.
+Bush, who also opposed federal hate crime laws after becoming president, insisted that "all crimes are hate crimes."
 Also, citing a prior commitment, Bush did not appear at Byrd's funeral.
 Because two of the three murderers were sentenced to death and the third murderer was sentenced to life in prison (all three of them were charged with and convicted of capital murder, the highest felony level in Texas), Governor Bush maintained, "we don't need tougher laws".
 The 77th Texas Legislature passed the James Byrd Jr. Hate Crimes Act.
 With the signature of Governor Rick Perry, who inherited the balance of Bush's unexpired term, the act became Texas state law in 2001.
 In 2009, the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act expanded the 1969 United States federal hate-crime law to include crimes which are motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.